progund/programming-with-c/c-pointers/README.md

-All is centered around our [wiki](http://virt08.itu.chalmers.se/mediawiki) and the videos can be found at our Vimeo account [RIkard and Henrik](https://vimeo.com/user52531669).
+All is centered around our [wiki](http://virt08.itu.chalmers.se/mediawiki) and the videos can be found at our Vimeo account [Rikard and Henrik](https://vimeo.com/user52531669).

 ## Who's using the material